ghidora77/GEE_Labs_Website/docs/Lab_01.md

 ## What is a digital image?
 A digital image is a matrix of same-sized pixels that are each defined by two main attributes: (1) the position, as defined by rows and columns and (2) the a value associated with that position.

+Before we discuss geospatial imagery, let's discuss a digital image.
+It is a matrix of uniformly-sized pixels that have a position defined by their row and column and a value associated with that position.
+The simplified digital image below might be 8 pixels wide by 8 pixels tall - you can reference the position from a given axis (it depends on the context, but most image processing uses the top-left of an image as the reference point).
+In addition to this, a traditional color photograph has three layers consisting of identically-sized matrices, signifying a Red, Blue and Green layer.
+Each layer has a value for each pixel position, which compose into a full-color photograph and creates a three dimensional matrix -  now consisting of row, column and layer.

 A digital image 8 pixels wide by 8 pixels tall could thus look like the image below.
 Note though you can reference the position from a given axis, typically, image processing uses the top-left of an image as the reference point, as in the below image.

 ![im_02_01](./im/im_02_01.png)